playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 ```

 The Remark attacher registers `micromarkExtensions`, `fromMarkdownExtensions`, and
 `toMarkdownExtensions`.
+Its transformer reports parser diagnostics during `run()`
-It does not return a tree transformer.
-The public entry
-point also exports:
+or `process()` without changing the tree.
+The public entry point also exports:

 - `commentComponents()` for micromark syntax recognition.
 - `commentComponentsFromMarkdown()` for `mdast-util-from-markdown` compilation.
 - `commentComponentsToMarkdown()` for `mdast-util-to-markdown` serialization.
-- `remarkComponentDiagnostics` for optional VFile reporting during `run()`.
 - `CommentComponent` and `CommentComponentDiagnostic` TypeScript types.
-- `RemarkComponentDiagnosticsOptions` for reporting policy and callbacks.
+- `RemarkCommentComponentsOptions` for diagnostic policy.

 Each extension and the types also have corresponding subpath exports:
 `/micromark-extension`, `/from-markdown`, `/to-markdown`, `/remark-components`,
-`/remark-component-diagnostics`, and `/types`.
+and `/types`.
 Exports point to ESM TypeScript
 source.
 Consumers need a TypeScript-aware runtime or bundler; this initial
 workspace package does not ship compiled JavaScript and is not published to npm.